Import Data Connection to an SAP ERP System

 The new connection is added to the list of connections on the Connections screen.

-- If you want to create a model based on this connection, see Importing SAP ERP Data to a New or Existing Model.
+- If you want to create a model based on this connection, see Import Data to Your Model.